 Why do you want to use Chrome or Firefox?
 Because they offer extensions or add-ons from a vetted store of sorts that can help protect you online–and Internet Explorer cannot.

 These extensions are built by third party developers and are hosted on a Google or Mozilla server for download as additional functionality for your browser; think app-store for your web browser.
-The majority of security alerts that our SOC sees on a daily basis come from visiting sites.
-Specifically, those in a highly vulnerable browser that just runs whatever code it sees on the page and hopes for the best.
+The majority of security alerts that our SOC sees on a daily basis are caused by visiting sites in a highly vulnerable browser that just runs whatever code it sees on the page and hopes for the best.

 Back to the extensions, there are a few that can help you out but might take a little bit of configuration.